-The people of Nara mourn the senseless death of Shinzo Abe
+The people of Nara mourn the sudden death of Shinzo Abe.
+Photo by Beni Adelstein.

 Many mourned the violent death of former Prime Minister Shinzo Abe in Japan yesterday–whether they supported him or not, the people of Nara recognized that the loss of human life is always tragic.

 Flowers, tea and beers, as is customary in Japanese culture, laid by the public mark the site where Shinzo Abe was fatally shot.
-Yesterday, we paid a visit to the site ourselves to see all those who made trips from near and far to commemorate Abe’s passing.
+Yesterday, people made trips from near and far to commemorate Abe’s passing.
 The overwhelming feeling on the day was that of sadness, with flowers periodically being taken away to make room for the endless flow of offerings.
 Even for those unfamiliar with his political work, many were sad to hear the news of his passing.
 One of the many who stopped to add to his growing memorial told us, “I’ve known Mr. Abe as the leader of Japan for most of my lifetime.
 Because of that, regardless of how his politics were, whether his politics were good or bad, it is really sad for someone who had taken on such responsibility and come this far to pass away.
-I know every person has their own opinions but I think that it comes down to an individual having passed away.”
+I know every person has their own opinions but I think that it comes down to an individual having passed away.”.

 It was a shock to everyone when the unthinkable occured.